If downloaded to a device check the main site for updates

-15.30–17.00 Meet your project supervisor and personal tutors: All Stage 4 students should arrange to meet their project supervisor and personal tutor, if not today, then early next week.
+15.30–17.00: Meet your project supervisor: All Stage 4 students should arrange to meet their project supervisor, if not today, then early next week.

-Go to your project supervisor's and personal tutor's office and, if they operate a sign-up system, sign up to a meeting or email your tutor to arrange a meeting.
+Go to your project supervisor's office and, if they operate a sign-up system, sign up to a meeting or email your supervisor to arrange a meeting.